Tsugaru Kokeshi's expression

 In this way, Kokeshi dolls were called by completely different names in various places, but in 1940 (Showa 15), Kokeshi craftsmen and enthusiasts attended the ``1st Local Gathering - Naruko Festival'' A number of people related to the festival got together and decided to unify the word ``kokeshi'' into three hiragana letters, and from then on it has been called ``kokeshi'' in all regions.

-Tsugaru-style kokeshi dolls created in the early Taisho era by the woodworker Mori Hidetaro.
+Tsugaru-style kokeshi dolls created by woodworker Mori Hidetaro in the early Taisho period

-``tsutsuki'' , in which the head and body are made from a single piece of wood , and the body shape is characterized by various shaped waists and wide legs.
+"tsukuri-tsuke," which the head and body are made from a single piece of wood , and have a body shape characterized by variously shaped waists and flared legs.

-The patterns painted on the body include daruma paintings, reminiscent of the birthplace of the Nebuta Festival, as well as Ainu patterns and peony flowers, which are the family crest of the Tsugaru clan, and in the Owani region, iris patterns are also painted. there is.
+The patterns painted on the body include Daruma dolls, which are reminiscent of the fact that this is the birthplace of the Nebuta Festival, as well as Ainu patterns and the peony flower, which is the family crest of the Tsugaru domain, and in the Owani region, iris patterns are sometimes painted

-Many have distinctive facial features that set them apart from other breeds, such as bobbed heads and long eyelashes.
+Many of them have distinctive facial features that set them apart from other breeds, such as bob haircuts and long eyelashes

-Tsugaru Kokeshi Museum exhibits over 4,000 kokeshi dolls collected from all over the country
+The Tsugaru Kokeshi Museum displays over 4,000 kokeshi dolls collected from all over Japan

-The Tsugaru Kokeshi Museum in Kuroishi City, Aomori Prefecture, the birthplace of Tsugaru Kokeshi dolls, has over 4,000 kokeshi dolls collected from all over the country on display.
+The Tsugaru Kokeshi Museum in Kuroishi City, Aomori Prefecture, the birthplace of Tsugaru Kokeshi, displays over 4,000 kokeshi dolls collected from all over the country

 • Name: Tsugaru Kokeshi Museum